brassica-collective/handbook/content/brassica/handbook/Agreements/pas_crew.md

 1. Operationalise the T2S model and empower the Brassica Collective to start retrofitting and decommodifying houses
 2. Drive group relational development, facilitation, and governance practices for the Brassica Collective

-## Delegates Decision
+## Responsibilities
 In the implementation of the above objectives and within the following scope, the PAS Crew can make decisions to:
-* Determine structure, time, location, and facilitation of meetings (e.g., assemblies and workshops)
+* Determine structure, time, location, and facilitation of meetings (e.g., assemblies and workshops),
-* Choose and facilitating the group's online communication processes (e.g., email, chat, Loomio)
+* Choose and facilitating the group's online communication processes (e.g., email, chat, Loomio),
-* Choose what updates to supply to supporters
+* Choose what updates to supply to supporters,
-* Determine interim decision making process, to be retired once voyagers have decided on one themselves
+* Determine interim decision making process, to be retired once voyagers have decided on one themselves, and
-* Develop transparent operational systems (e.g., systems for moving money, managing legal entities, etc.)
+* Develop transparent operational systems (e.g., systems for moving money, managing legal entities, etc.).

 PAS Crew may also consult with Collective participants as per the process for minor decisions.

-## Scope
+## Scope Notes
-Note that the delegated decisions outlined above are less than the initial scope of decisions delegated to the PAS Crew, because we have since:
+The decision scope outlined above is more restricted than the initial scope of decisions delegated to the PAS Crew, because we have since:
 1. Removed those responsibilities associated with the broader RAD Housing Project goals of developing a legal and financial framework for the T2S model
 2. Agreed to clarify the responsibilities and expectations of participants
 3. Agreed to an Entry Pathway that distributes responsibility for inviting new participants into the collective